ppy/osu-wiki/news/2024/2024-05-06-the-followpoint-mrekk-the-osu-standard-prodigy.md

 > That for many times during my reign that I have thought about quitting and being able to rank up again, it's always lonely at the top and not having any competition is definitely draining, but I always somehow find bursts of motivation everytime I try taking a break and just start popping off again.
 It's weird but it just happens and I guess it's a good thing.
 >
-> I also have always had a passion for osu! since I was just a kid since I was already extremely motivated to play osu! at a very young age and had looked up to the current top players back then ([Cookiezi](https://osu.ppy.sh/users/124493), [Rafis](https://osu.ppy.sh/users/2558286), [hvick225](https://osu.ppy.sh/users/50265), etc.), so since this has been a dream of mine, since I was very young it always comes back to bite me and play.
+> I also have always had a passion for osu! since I was just a kid since I was already extremely motivated to play osu! at a very young age and had looked up to the current top players back then (::Cookiezi::{ user-id=124493 }, [Rafis](https://osu.ppy.sh/users/2558286), ::hvick225::{ user-id=50265 }, etc.), so since this has been a dream of mine, since I was very young it always comes back to bite me and play.
 >
 > I'm here forever.